OrganicityEu/organicityeu.github.io/doc/FederatedDataAssets.md

 ```

 ### Transport
-#### Bus lines.
-It provides information about the existing buses lines in the city, a set of 20 assets, one for each bus line have been integrated.

 #### Bus stops.
 A set of 415 assets, one per bus stop in the city, have been created.
 Those assets provide real time information about next buses reaching the bus stop, including the distance to reach the bus stop as well as the estimated time of arrival for the first and second bus coming.
 ```json